RarelyCharlie/rarelycharlie.github.io/_draft/editor.md

 Select the bottom two rows, right-click to get a context menu, choose Cell – Cell Properties, and set the background color (to #ffddbb in this example—[color names](https://www.w3schools.com/colors/colors_names.asp) and all the other standard ways to specify colors also work).

 ### Fonts
-<style>td img {height: 30px; position: relative; top: 4px;}</style>
-The enhanced editor supports five font choices, but limitations in web browsers mean that other forum users will all not see your choice of font.
+The enhanced editor supports five font choices, but limitations in web browsers mean that many other forum users will not see your choice of font.
 Do not rely on font effects to convey important information.

 **7 Cups** is the normal font used in 7 Cups forums (and on the page you are reading now).
 This normally appears identical on every device.